charafzi/charafzi/README.md

-# Hi there! 👋 I'm [RHAZI Achraf], a Student Software Engineer!
+# Hi there! 👋 I'm RHAZI Achraf, a Student Software Engineer!

 Welcome to my GitHub profile!
 I'm currently pursuing a degree in software engineering and passionate about building innovative software solutions.
 Here you'll find a collection of projects I've worked on during my studies and personal projects I've developed to enhance my skills.